Over the Edge (Zimbabwe): Overseas productions

 The group won international acclaim when its productions of Twelfth Night and Eternal Peace Asylum were performed at the 2000 Edinburgh Festival Fringe.
 The group got standing ovations, glowing reviews and packed houses.
 They won the "Spirit of The Fringe" award for Twelfth Night and Wiina Msamati was nominated for "Best Actor" in the Stage Awards for Acting Excellence, run by the London newspaper The Stage.
 The group went on to tour the United States in March 2001, playing at the American Repertory Theater in Boston and many other venues.
 The productions of Twelfth Night and Eternal Peace Asylum were well received by the American audiences.

 In October 2000, three members of the group performed at the Amsterdam International Improvisation Festival.
 Their improvised production of Long Form gained an instant standing ovation.
-Some time later, members of the group also represented Zimbabwe at the World Improv Championships in 2006, a cultural event attached to the FIFA World Cup in Germany that year.
+In 2006, the group, made up of Gavin Peter, Kevin Hanssen and Craig Peter represented Zimbabwe at the World Improv Championships, a cultural event attached to the FIFA World Cup in Germany that year.